 Project team members, local PG students & fellows gathered to share info collected from local stakeholder workshops, engaged in interdisciplinary dialogues & discuss emerging opportunities for collaborations.
 Activities also included guest speaker talks, group presentations & site visits.

-Incoming student exchange to CUHK Master of Science in Urban Design program (Program Director: H. Tieben): Ms. Sue Lee, student from Master of Architecture program of University of Auckland, came to CUHK for exchange in the 1st term of 2019 (September-December, 2019).
+Incoming student exchange to CUHK Master of Science in Urban Design program (Program Director: H. Tieben): Ms. Sue Lee, a student from the Master of Architecture program of the University of Auckland, came to CUHK for exchange in the 1st term of 2019 (September-December, 2019).
 Ms. Lee was supervised by Professor H. Tieben during her exchange study at CUHK.

-- Academic Linkage and Collaboration:
+Academic Linkage and Collaboration

 Tieben, H. Visiting Scholar, invited by Department of Architecture and Planning, University of Auckland, New Zealand, July 14-19, 2019